London Stock Exchange completes Refinitiv deal

+A beefed-up LSE will also be at the forefront of Britain’s efforts to maintain the City of London as a top global financial centre after Brexit largely cut off the UK’s huge financial sector from its biggest customer, the European Union.

-“This transformational transaction brings together two highly complementary global businesses with a shared commitment to an Open Access philosophy, working in partnership with customers,” LSE chief executive David Schwimmer said in a statement.
+“This transformational transaction brings together two highly complementary global businesses with a shared commitment to an Open Access philosophy, working in partnership with customers,” LSE Group Chief Executive David Schwimmer said in a statement.

 The market for financial information has exploded with the advent of computer-driven trading, triggering a flurry of takeovers as companies seek to create one-stop shops to serve clients and get an edge over traditional rivals in supplying data, dubbed the “new oil”.